autowarefoundation/autoware-documentation/docs/tutorials/digital-twin-simulation/awsim-tutorial.md

 ### Autoware

-To run the Autoware, please:
+To run Autoware, open a terminal and run the following commands:

 - open the terminal and go to Autoware directory